ayeesaniya/Meta-Analysis/README.md

 Outcome - Homogenous and hetrogenous datasets were identified.

-## Objective 2 : Study the effect of using homogenous datasets for Machine Learning models
+## Objective 2 : Study the effect of using heterogenous datasets for Machine Learning models

 ### Methodology -